Openscapes/how_we_work/onboarding_template.md

+*This is an evolving list to consider as you're putting together onboarding documents for your research group.
+Categories, names, and organization will vary depending on your group's needs.
+It's likely you will have a collection of documents that you can link in between to keep organized.
+See examples listed in the [README](https://github.com/openscapes/how_we_work#how-we-work)*

 *   **To Do List / Quickstart / Onboarding**
-    *   Software accounts and set up, required reading
+    *   Software accounts to set up
+        *  Google groups, drive folders, & calendars; Slack;
+        *  GitHub Org/Issues
+        *   Remote drives and how to access them via VPN
+            *   How to setup & use VPNs
+*    Lab meetings, 1:1 meetings
+        *   time & place
    *   A “map” of where to find reagents/equipment-- where are our lab spaces, where are established working protocols stored
-    *   Safety training for wetlab
+    *   Safety training
         *   How to login to do safety training (virtually)
         *   How often to renew
-    *   List of protocols: these are what you have to know
+    *   List of required reading/protocols: these are what you have to know
-        *   How to dishwash
-        *   Use the autoclave
-        *   Basic ordering to order supplies (can't go into physical stores on campus)
-    *   Software, meetings, norms
-        *   E.g. google groups, Slack, GitHub Org/Issues, frequency of group and 1:1 meetings
-        *   Google drive folders, calendars
-    *   Remote drives and how to access them via VPN
-        *   How to use VPNs
+        *   Ex: How to dishwash, how to use the autoclave, how to order lab supplies
-    *   (a start of this in emails that I forward)
-    *   List of abbreviations & jargons that our lab uses / Glossary
+    *   Glossary / List of abbreviations & jargons that our lab uses
-        *   Going through our old papers and making notes
-        *   Blood brain barrier vs neurovascular unit
+        *   Example: Blood brain barrier vs neurovascular unit
-    *

 *   **Our values**
-    *   Values, inclusion:
+    *   Our values, lab philosophy
+        *   Be ok with imperfection!
+Failing is ok!
+Trust
     *   Code of Conduct
     *   How to get support
         *   university specific resources
-    *   Be ok with imperfection!
-Failing is ok!
-Trust

 *   **Data management & shared resources**
     *   Storage & documentation
     *   References management
-    *
+        *   How to download, how to install add-ins for citation managers
-    *   Repo for all qualifying exams, prelims, fellowship applications.
-Diff milestones that people go through in our lab
+    *   Milestones: qualifying exams, prelims, fellowship applications.
-    *    Communication stuff
-    *
-    *   This is how you present scientific work
+    *   Communication: This is how you present scientific work
         *   Journal club templates: this is how you present an article for journal
         *   Presentations, photos
         *   Poster templates
-            *   Advice on how to create posters, present
+            *   Advice on how to create posters, present (virtually)
-            *   How to do this virtually rather than printouts
             *   [https://www.insidehighered.com/news/2019/06/24/theres-movement-better-scientific-posters-are-they-really-better](https://www.insidehighered.com/news/2019/06/24/theres-movement-better-scientific-posters-are-they-really-better)

-    *    Reference mgmt:
-        *   How to download, how to install add-ins for citation managers
-        *   Have a small presentation to new students – link
-        *
-    *   Consolidating our storage and docs
+    *   Streamlining/consolidating our storage and docs
-        *    Split between dropbox, google drive
-        *   Strategies for streamlining.
-        *    Paid subscription?
-            *   Vanderbilt has Dropbox version for free
-            *   One issue with consolidation is storage space.
-Hammell lab has to split across diff places, who has access as an individual.
-Don't have a good way to have a lab dropbox
+        *   When do things go where (Servers, GitHub, Google drive, Dropbox, Hard drives...)
-        *   Could start with rules: manuscripts here, y there.
+        *   Could start with rules: manuscripts here, data there.
-        *   Raw data goes on a server.
-Intermediate/what could be presented and shared go on dropbox
+        *   Or: raw data goes on a server.
+Intermediate data/what could be presented and shared go in Dropbox
-            *   Major roadblock for us to talk about consolidation.
-            *   Diff needs for diff people: Dropbox for some things, not images too big
-            *   Requires buy-in from the lab
-        *   Some people more happy to share their work/progress.
-A lot of people not comfortable.
-Trust, encouragement.
-Being comfortable with imperfection
-        *   Instagram gen: but also I don't know what's going on,
 *   **Computation**
     *   Software, norms for analysis
     *   E.g. scripting, version control
     *   Documentation
     *
 *

-**Create GitHub template! **(Julie screenshares)